 It's the soul that needs the surgery.”

-Maggie gives a personal reflection of what it means to be a girl and someone in the spotlight.
+Maggie reflects on what it means to be a girl and someone in the spotlight.
 This entails being a subject of criticism and often being reduced to being a pretty face.
 The singer expresses the various struggles and contradictions of existence through the lyrics.

 Oftentimes, people make judgments about others based on the information they have.
 However, this often doesn’t give a holistic view of who a person is.
 This song is a reminder that being a girl is more than just external beauty.
 It embraces the various dimensions of being human.